siddhero97/CS436I-Memofy/README.md

   - Introduce an email service that notifies users when their fridges/items are being modified.

 ## List of Contributions
+  Jaehun - Landing Page UI, SearchBar ui and server logic, FeedAlert ui and server logic, figma designs, initial server logic for CRUD for fridges and items.

 ## Group Members